Minor Sparsifiers and the Distributed Laplacian Paradigm: Minor Schur Complement

+The bound on the cost and embeddability follows since each edge is turned into a path of at most two edges.
+The new vertex can be placed at either endpoints of $E_{map}^{G\rightarrow\overline{G}}(e)$, and the congestion on both edge $e$ and the endpoints of $e$ goes up by a factor of $2$.
+This $2$-minor embedding of the new graph into $G'$ then meets the definition of Lemma \ref{lemma:MinorCompose}, which means that $H'$ $2\rho$-minor distributes into $\overline{G}$ with an overhead of $\widetilde{O}(\rho(\sqrt{\overline{n}}+D))$ rounds.

-The implementation of \Unsplit~is straightforward: the resulting graph is a minor of $G$, and all changes happen on $O(1)$ sized neighborhoods, and only involve local end points of edges of $G$.
-So they can be implemented using $O(1)$ rounds of communications among neighbors of $G$, and in turn Lemma~\ref{lemma:Communication}.
+The execution of \Unsplit is straightforward because the resulting graph is a minor of $G'$, and all changes happen on $O(1)$ neighbors, and only involve local endpoints of edges of $G'$.
+Therefore, they can be implemented using $O(\rho)$ rounds of communications among neighbors of $G'$. \end{proof}